thebillionairepastor/credit-card-App/README.md

-# ALX Cohort6 Final Project - Interactive card details form solution
+# ALX Cohort6 Final Project - Interactive Credit Card generator form

 This is a solution to the [Interactive card details form challenge on
 ## Table of contents